KEY POINTS

 Which brands offer continuous flow hot water systems?

-While there a number of providers and brands that offer Australian households hot water heaters and continuous flow systems, here are a few of the more well-known names.
+Solahart notwithstanding, many providers and brands offer Australian households hot water heaters and continuous flow systems.
+Here are a few of the more well-known names in Australia.

 AquaMAX

 Offering two gas models, AquaMAX is a well-known brand and provider of continuous flow models.
-With high energy ratings and capable of keeping up with high-demand households, AquaMAX is another option for households.
+AquaMax’s products come with high energy ratings and the capability to keep up with high-demand households.

 Rinnai

-Rinnai boasts bringing the Australian masses the first fully electric continuous flow system back in the 1990s, making it a leader in the hot water market.
-Offering 10 models within its continuous flow line, Rinnai offers the largest range for consumers to choose from, with the company looking to make itself your one-stop-shop for all your hot water needs.
+Rinnai brought the Australian masses the first fully electric continuous flow system back in the 1990s, making it a leader in the hot water market.
+Offering 10 models within its continuous flow line, Rinnai offers the largest range for consumers to choose from, with the company looking to make itself your one-stop shop for all your hot water needs.

 Rheem